 In the chill of December, there’s one warming treat that is especially popular across the world to keep the cold away.
 Roasted chestnuts are often seen this time of year being cooked by street vendors, and the earthy, spicy scent is more than enough to get anyone into the Christmas spirit.

-On the 14th of December, it’s time to honor the humble chestnut.
+On December 14th, it’s time to honor the humble chestnut.
 Or specifically, mark the time-honored tradition of roasting chestnuts round about the season of good cheer.

 The History of Roast Chestnuts Day